 “To think that primary elements really exist is due to wrong discrimination and nothing else.
 When the truth of the ‘Mind-only’ is understood, there are no external objects to be seen; they are all due to the discrimination of what one sees in one’s own mind.”

 5. Not to understand the “Mind-only” leads one to eternal transmigrations.
-“As the philosophers fail to go beyond dualism, they hurt not only themselves but the ignorant.
-Going around continually from one path of existence to another, not understanding that what is seen is no more than (DTS 247) their own mind, and adhering to the notion that things external are endowed with self-substance, they are unable to free themselves from wrong discrimination.”
+“As the philosophers fail to go beyond dualism, they harm not only themselves but the ignorant.
+Going around continually from one path of existence to another, not understanding that what is seen is no more than their own mind, and attached to the notion that things external are endowed with self-substance, they are unable to free themselves from wrong discrimination.”

 6. As to the relation between the “Mind-only” theory and the conception of the Alayavijnana, mention will be made later; here let it only be remarked that the rising of the Alaya is due to our taking the manifestations of the mind for a world of objective realities.
 “The Alayavijnana is its own subject (=cause) and object (=support), and it clings to a world of its own mental presentations, a system of mentality that evolves mutually conditioning.
 It is like the waves of the ocean, stirred by the wind; that is, a world made visible by Mind itself where the mental waves come and go.”
 This ocean-and-waves simile is a favourite one with Mahayana Buddhists.